Proserpine

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Proserpine has ten active public transport stops, all of which are bus stops.
-These stops are served by one route in total, resulting in 94 weekly passenger trips.
-Residents have good access to transportation, with an average distance of 264 meters to the nearest stop.
+These stops are served by one route in total, offering 94 weekly passenger trips combined.
+The area's transport accessibility is considered good, with residents located an average of 264 meters from the nearest stop.
+In this predominantly residential zone, most commuters travel outward.
+Cars are the primary mode of transportation, used by 85% of residents, while walking and cycling account for 9% and 2% respectively.
+On average, there are 1.2 vehicles per dwelling, lower than the regional average.

 Frequently Asked Questions - Transport